disidrosi/disidrosi.github.io/content/blog/01-chlorophyll/index.md

 - `numpy`: This library is used for numerical computing.
 It defines efficient data structures and mathematical functions for working with arrays and matrices.
 - `pandas`: This library is used for data analysis and manipulation.
 It defines data structures like DataFrames and Series for handling tabular data.
 - `matplotlib`: This library is a standard for data visualization.
 It includes plotting functions for creating various types of charts and graphs.
 - `colour-science`: This library provides specific tools for colorimetric analysis.
-It supports most major color systems and boasts powerful color space conversions, color difference metrics, and other color-related operations.
+It supports most major color systems and includes many color space conversions utilities, color difference metrics, and other color-related operations.
 You can read the corresponding documentation at [https://colour.readthedocs.io](https://colour.readthedocs.io).

 If you'd like to replicate this analysis on your machine, you can install these libraries using the following `pip` command in your terminal or PowerShell (assuming you don't have them installed already):